Nondestructive verification of continuous-variable entanglement: Abstract

 \section{Abstract}

-It is proposed a optical procedure in context of continuous variables to verify the entanglement between two light modes without destroying both modes and their entanglement.
-The method relies on beam-splitter and quantum non-demolition interactions of the signal modes with two ancillary probe modes.
-The probe modes are measured by homodyne detection systems, and the detector signals are used to feedforward modulation of signal modes, concluding the procedure.
-It is shown that the classical information obtained from homodyne measurements is sufficient to verify the entanglement of the signal modes.
-The processing impact on the entanglement is analyzed.
+An optical procedure in the context of continuous variables to verify bipartite entanglement without destroying both systems and their entanglement is proposed.
+To perform the nondestructive verification of entanglement, the method relies on beam-splitter and quantum nondemolition (QND) interactions of the signal modes with two ancillary probe modes.
+The probe modes are measured by homodyne detections, and the obtained information is used to feedforward modulation of signal modes, concluding the procedure.
+Characterizing the method by figures of merit used in QND processes, we can establish the conditions for an effectively quantum scheme.
+Based on such conditions, it is shown that the classical information acquired from the homodyne detections of probe modes is sufficient to verify the entanglement of the output signal modes.
+The processing impact due to added noise on the output entanglement is assessed in the case of Gaussian modes.